ClementVicart/compose-material-symbols/README.md

 # Compose Material Symbols

-This library is a **Compose Multiplatform** library that aims to facilitate the use of the new [Material Symbols](https://fonts.google.com/icons), as the compose icons libraries (`material-icons-[extended]`) are now deprecated.
+This library is a **Compose Multiplatform** library that aims to facilitate the use of the new [Google's Material Symbols](https://fonts.google.com/icons), as the old compose icons libraries (`material-icons-[extended]`) are now deprecated.

 ## Table of contents